davidjoo3/meal-splitter/README.md

 [Live Demo](https://davidjoo3.github.io/meal-splitter/) :point_left:

-This app is for those who struggle to split their meals with others when they share some food while having their own food!
+This app is for those who struggle to split their meals with others when they share food while having their own food!

 # Directions
 - click ADD PERSON to add people you shared meals with and items that they ordered for themselves